trisulnsm/dinodoc/trisuldocs/docs/ref/trisulhubconfig.md

 # Trisul Hub Configuration File

-All configuration parameters for the Trisul Hub are stored in a singleXMLfile called**trisulHubConfig.xml**.
+All configuration parameters for the Trisul Hub are stored in a single XML file called  **trisulHubConfig.xml**

-Location
+Default Location

 ```
-/usr/local/etc/trisul-hub/domain0/hub0/trisulHubConfig.xml
+/usr/local/etc/trisul-hub/domain0/hub0/context0/trisulHubConfig.xml
 ```

-*for context named data1 the path would be …hub0/context_data1/trisulHubConfig.xml*
+> for context named **data1** the path would be …hub0/context_**data1**/trisulHubConfig.xml*

 :::caution